Pumpkins for Sale

 Design a Costume

-For Halloween, I start planning by September.
-You don’t have to be a master sewer either.
+For the Renaissance Festival, I start planning in the summer.
+For Halloween, I start in September.
+You don’t have to be a master sewer.

-Just head over to the thrift store and see what sparks your interest.
+Head to the thrift store and see what sparks your interest.
 With the right accessories, you can pull it off.

 The Top MN Destinations You need to visit next